oliyh/kamera/README.md

-    :load-timeout 60000                          ;; max time in ms to wait for target url to load :reference-directory "test-resources/kamera" ;; directory where reference images are store :screenshot-directory "target/kamera"        ;; directory where screenshots and diffs should be saved :normalisations [:trim :crop]}               ;; normalisations to apply to images before comparison, in order of application
+    :load-timeout 60000                          ;; max time in ms to wait for target url to load :reference-directory "test-resources/kamera" ;; directory where reference images are store :screenshot-directory "target/kamera"        ;; directory where screenshots and diffs should be saved :normalisations [:trim :crop]                ;; normalisations to apply to images before comparison, in order of application
+    :ready? (fn [session] ... )}                 ;; predicate that should return true when screenshot can be taken ;; see element-exists? as an example

  :normalisation-fns                              ;; normalisation functions, add your own if desired {:trim trim-fn